slint-ui/slint/docs/langref.md

 }
 ```

-You can annotate the properties with a qualifier that specifies how the property can be read and written.
+You can annotate the properties with a qualifier that specifies how the property can be read and written:

  * **`private`**: The property can only be accessed from within the component.
- * **`in`**: The property is an input, it can be set and modified by the user of this component,
+ * **`in`**: The property is an input.
+It can be set and modified by the user of this component,
    for example through bindings or by assignment in callbacks.
-   The component can provide a default binding, but it cannot overwrite it by a `background = #abc`
+   The component can provide a default binding, but it cannot overwrite it by
    assignment
  * **`out`**: An output property that can only be set by the component.
 It is read-only for the
    users of the components.